labstreaminglayer/App-Zephyr/README.md

-Python's Bluetooth (LE) support on current Mac OS appears to be in an incomplete and/or broken state at this point, and this application is known to not run on Mac OS Big Sur, neither with Conda's nor the default Python 3.7, or with PyBlueZ 0.23 or its current GitHub version (PyBlueZ 0.30).
+Python's Bluetooth (LE) support on current Mac OS appears to be in an incomplete and/or broken state at this point, and this application is known to not run on Mac OS Big Sur, neither with conda's Python 3.7 nor the default Python 3.7, or with PyBlueZ 0.23 or its current GitHub version (PyBlueZ 0.30).
 Older Mac OS versions might work but have not been tested.